Some links in this post may be affiliate links

 There are many varieties and cultivars of Lavender Plants in cultivation.
 Lavenders are ideal for USDA Zones 5-8.
 Some of the most common Lavender Plants include;

 Lavandula angustifolia formerly Lavandula officinalis (Lavender, English Lavender or Common Lavender) which is native to the Mediterranean (Spain, France, Italy, Croatia).
-It is a strongly aromatic shrub whose flowers are pinkish-purple (lavender-coloured), borne on 1-3 in. long spikes at the top of slender, leafless stems.
+It is a strongly aromatic shrub whose flowers are pinkish-purple (lavender-coloured), borne on 1-3 inches long spikes at the top of slender, leafless stems.

 It has has several cultivars like 'Munstead', 'Hidcote', 'Miss Katherine' and 'Jean Davis' among others.